moclojer/moclojer/docs/getting-started/postman-collections.md

 ## What is Postman Collection Support?

-Moclojer can read **Postman Collection v2.1** JSON files and automatically convert them into working mock endpoints.
+moclojer can read **Postman Collection v2.1** JSON files and automatically convert them into working mock endpoints.
 This means you can:

 - ✅ Export collections from Postman
 - ✅ Use them directly with moclojer
 - ✅ No manual conversion or rewriting needed
 - ✅ All your response examples become live endpoints

+> **📚 For advanced features:** See the complete **[Postman Collection Format Guide](../topics/configuration/postman-format.md)** for variables, nested folders, multiple responses, and troubleshooting.

 ## Quick Start